 José worked nearly to the end of his life.
 In the summer of 1978, my grandfather, father (Paul Reyes) and I all worked in the Reyes Basket Shop.
 My dad's company, Northwest Airlines, was on strike and my dad loved working with his hands.

 To let you in on a very well-kept secret, my dad, Paul Reyes, is undoubtedly the most talented craftsman of all of us.
 He alone has probably made a couple hundred baskets.
 If you are lucky enough to own one of them, you will understand what I mean when you compare his work side by side with any other’s.
 While his dad had the fame and glory, he had the gift.

 Grandpa had a four-year waiting list at summer’s end in 1978, the last summer he worked.
 He died peacefully in his sleep two years later.

-I went back and carried on the Reyes Basket tradition every summer after that year until I moved to New York City in 1989.
-I saw the prices go from $333 for the average oval to well over $1,000 in the twelve summers I worked there.
+I went back to carry on the Reyes Basket tradition every summer after that year until I moved to New York City in 1989.
+I saw prices rise from $333 for the average oval to well over $1,000 in the twelve summers I worked there.